-Arrangements to Deal with Emergencies and Major Incidents
+Arrangements to deal with emergencies and major incidents

 There were arrangements in place to deal with on-site medical emergencies.
-All staff received training in basic life support.
-The practice had an availability of emergency medicines and equipment such as oxygen, masks, nebulisers, pulse oximeter, ECG machine and a defibrillator were available and these were checked regularly.
+All staff had received training in basic life support.
+Emergency medicines and equipment such as oxygen, masks and pulse oximeter were available and these were checked regularly.
+The practice had undertaken and documented a risk assessment and made a decision to currently not have an AED- automated external defibrillator.
+[AED is a portable electronic device that analyzes the heart's rhythm and if necessary, delivers an electrical shock, known as defibrillation, which helps the heart re-establish an effective rhythm].